Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization: Black hole interior dynamics

 \subsection{Kasner singularity}

-We are not able to solve the system analytically due to the strong nonlinear nature of the equations of motion.
-Following previous work~\cite{Cai:2023igv}, our strategy is to obtain self-consistent asymptotic solutions, which will be further established by checking the full numerical solutions.
+Due to the highly nonlinear nature of the equations, analytic solutions are unavailable.
+Instead, following previous work~\cite{Cai:2023igv}, we seek self-consistent asymptotic forms near the singularity, which will be further established by checking the full numerical solutions.

 We begin with the assumption that the terms associated with the coupling $Z$ are all negligible in far interiors.
 Then, the approximate equations from~\eqref{EoMQ} are

 Since $\chi'$ is positive, $\chi$ is a monotonically increasing function.
 Therefore, we can conclude that $h'$ is integrable at this time because of